-For the choice of CVT reconstruction, at the end of a phase of extensive cross-check, RGB has established that the version 8c.4.0 (new CVT tracking, with improvements and bug fixes with respect to 8c.3.2, which was discussed at our pass2 review) with the cuts adopted for our test (radius cut equivalent to pt=180 MeV and vz cut =1cm) is the one we plan to use for pass2.
+For the choice of CVT reconstruction, at the end of a phase of extensive cross-check, RGB has established that the version 8c.4.0 (new CVT tracking, with improvements and bug fixes with respect to 8c.3.2, which was discussed at our pass2 review) with the cuts adopted

 Cross-checks were done on both data and MC by various RG's.
-For all the relevant analyses of RGB there is a sizeable improvement in the detection efficiency for charged particles in the CD.
+For all the relevant analyses of RGB there is a sizeable improvement in the detection efficiency for charged particles in the CD, as well as in the coverage in phi, thanks to the improved efficiency in the " dead " regions of the CVT.
 An improvement in the neutron purity is also observed for the nDVCS channel, as the improved CVT efficiency reduces the proton contaminaton in the CD neutron-candidates sample.
-An sizeable improvement in both efficiency and resolution was observed for deuterium detection.
+A sizeable improvement in both efficiency and resolution was observed for deuterium detection.
 No significant losses of low-momentum particles were observed in the RGB analyses.